dlorpen/tenv/README.md

 Next time you want to load the same configuration, run `tmux` and run `tenv` in your project root dir.
 Then hit `prefix Ctrl r` to reload the tmux config using tmux-resurrect.

+I suspect you don't wanna commit the .tenv file - my guess is that it's specific to you so if you commit it then everyone gets your tenv setup which sounds... suboptimal.

+If you ever want to change the saved config, delete the .tenv file from your project root, save the config again with tmux-resurrect, and run tenv again to copy the new config in.